jupyterhub/jupyterhub/docs/source/reference/services.md

 - `201 Created`: The service and related objects are created (and started in case of a Hub-managed one) successfully.
 - `400 Bad Request`: The payload is invalid or JupyterHub can not create the service.
-- `409 Conflict`: The service with the same name already exist.
+- `409 Conflict`: The service with the same name already exists.

-### Remove a new service
+### Remove an existing service

-To remove a new service, send a DELETE request to this endpoint
+To remove an existing service, send a DELETE request to this endpoint

 ```
 DELETE /hub/api/services/:servicename